Phantas0s/productivity-challenge-reader/README.md

 If you want to install it somewhere else than `~/Documents/`, just change this part of the command (after the first `cd` and before `&&`)

+Or you can even download the release directly from github, just click on the `release` link above.

-You can as well download the source and compile it by yourself.
+You can as well download the source code and compile it by yourself.
 It will take less than 2 seconds.

 2. Create a backup from the Productivity Challenge Timer app
 3. Copy the backup to wherever you installed Productivity Challenge Timer Backup Reader (in my example `~/Documents/`)